skade/presentations/full-metal-ruby.md

 ## **State your dislike!**

+## Have expectations!

+Expect organizers to:

+* communicate clearly
+* bring communities forward
+* stay up to speed with current movements
+* hold your moral values

 ## **Polite and thoughtful**

 ## **Backchannel!**

 ## Sad truth

-Anonymous and open attacks, threats, discriminations and scheming are not unusual in online communities.
+I've seen all of this happening:

+* anonymous and open attacks
+* threats
+* discriminations because of disabilities
+* mobbing with impersonations

 Programming communities are no different.

-...Cover victims.
-Don't overdiscuss in such situations.

-## **Diversity**
+## **2. Diversity**

 ## Diversity